Eastern Europe Procurement

-Eastern European operations are spread over Czech Republic, Poland, Slovakia, Hungary, Bulgaria, Romania, Ex-Yugoslavia, and Baltic States.
-Eastern Europe is going through a reconstruction phase both politically and economically.
-Predominantly, these are industrial economies with prominence of manufacturing and services sectors but still with an important agricultural sector in some countries.
-It is important to understand the economy of this region for Eastern Europe procurement.
+Eastern European operations are spread over the Czech Republic, Poland, Slovakia, Hungary, Bulgaria, Romania, ex-Yugoslavia, and the Baltic States.
+Eastern Europe is going through a reconstruction phase, both politically and economically.
+Predominantly, these are industrial economies with a prominent manufacturing and services sector but still with an important agricultural sector in some countries.
+It is important to understand the economy of this region for Eastern Europe sourcing.

 Czech Republic

 This European state is EU (European Union) integrated and follows a relatively conservative market economy.
-Its strategic location, trained human resource, and thoroughly developed infrastructure encourage the export industries.
+Its strategic location, trained human resources, and thoroughly developed infrastructure encourage export industries.

-Exports and Resources – Exports of Czech Republic include machineries, motor vehicles, iron and steel, electrical appliances, chemicals, and furniture.
-In 2012 this nation achieved exports worth US $136 billion.
-Germany, Poland, Slovakia, Austria, France, Italy, Russia, Netherlands, UK, USA and Russia are the principal trading partners.
+Exports and Resources – Exports of the Czech Republic include machinery, motor vehicles, iron and steel, electrical appliances, chemicals, and furniture.
+In 2012, this nation achieved exports worth US $136 billion.
+Germany, Poland, Slovakia, Austria, France, Italy, Russia, the Netherlands, the UK, the USA, and Russia are the principal trading partners.

-Natural resources of this county includes coal, kaolin, graphite, and timber; while its agricultural products include wheat, hops, sugar beet, potato, and fruit.
+The natural resources of this county include coal, kaolin, graphite, and timber, while its agricultural products include wheat, hops, sugar beet, potato, and fruit.
 Metallurgy, manufacturing, motor vehicles, and glass are the notable industries.

 Poland

-Poland since 1990 is undergoing a phase of economic liberalization.
-This nation’s economy is dominated by services and industries sector contributing 62 percent and 34 percent respectively towards GDP.
+Poland, since 1990, has been undergoing a phase of economic liberalization.
+This nation’s economy is dominated by the services and industry sectors, which contribute 62 percent and 34 percent, respectively, to GDP.

-Exports and Resources – Automobiles, aircrafts, manufactured home equipments, processed food and coal are the principal exports.
+Exports and Resources – Automobiles, aircraft, manufactured home equipment, processed food, and coal are the principal exports.
 This country recorded exports worth US $160 billion in 2012.
-Czech Republic, Germany, Italy, France, and United Kingdom are the premier trading partners.
+The Czech Republic, Germany, Italy, France, and the United Kingdom are the premier trading partners.

-Farm products comprise fruits, vegetable, potato, wheat, poultry, dairy and pork.
-Natural resources include coal, sulfur, coal, silver, copper, lead, amber and natural gas.
-Iron and steel, shipbuilding, machine manufacturing, chemicals, beverages, glass, textiles and food processing are the leading industries of this East European nation.
+Farm products comprise fruits, vegetables, potatoes, wheat, poultry, dairy, and pork.
+Natural resources include coal, sulphur, coal, silver, copper, lead, amber, and natural gas.
+Iron and steel, shipbuilding, machine manufacturing, chemicals, beverages, glass, textiles, and food processing are the leading industries of this East European nation.

 Slovakia

-Slovakia, alike its other East European counterparts is dominated by industries and related services.
-Services sector accounts for more than 69 percent of GDP followed by 27 percent by industrial segment.
-Slovakia after becoming a part of EU (European Union) in 2004 experienced significant growth in electronics and automotive segments.
+Slovakia, like its other East European counterparts, is dominated by industries and related services.
+The services sector accounts for more than 69 percent of GDP, followed by 27 percent by the industrial segment.
+Slovakia, after becoming a member of the European Union in 2004, experienced significant growth in the electronics and automotive segments.

-Exports and Resources – The notable exports of Slovakia include machineries, automobiles, chemicals, base metals, electrical gadgets, and minerals.
+Exports and Resources – The notable exports of Slovakia include machinery, automobiles, chemicals, base metals, electrical gadgets, and minerals.
 Mineral resources comprise coal, manganese ore, copper, and iron ore.
-Grains, hops, potato, fruit, and sugar beet are the main agricultural products.
-Poultry, pigs, and cattle are other prominent resources of Slovakia.
+Grains, hops, potatoes, fruit, and sugar beets are the main agricultural products.
+Poultry, pigs, and cattle are other prominent resources in Slovakia.

 This East European country achieved an export of US $55 billion annually.
-Czech Republic, Germany, Poland and France are the principal trading partners of this nation.
+The Czech Republic, Germany, Poland, and France are the principal trading partners of this nation.

 Hungary

-This industrialized economy is dominated by the services sector which accounts for more than 64 percent of GDP.
-The contribution of industrial segment is almost 31 percent.
+This industrialized economy is dominated by the services sector, which accounts for more than 64 percent of GDP.
+The contribution of the industrial segment is almost 31 percent.

-Exports and Resources – Metallurgy, automobiles, chemical, textile, steel, iron, fuel and processed foods are the leading exports of this nation.
+Exports and Resources – Metallurgy, automobiles, chemicals, textiles, steel, iron, fuel, and processed foods are the leading exports of this nation.
 All these items are exported.
-An estimate of US $112 billion of exports was recorded.
+An estimate of US $112 billion in exports was recorded.
 This nation is rich in coal, bauxite, and natural gas.
 Farm products of this country include corn, wheat, sugar beet, potato, and sunflower seed.
-Dairy products, cattle, pig, and poultry are other prominent farm related activities.
+Dairy products, cattle, pigs, and poultry are other prominent farm-related activities.

-Germany is the principal trading partner of Hungary while other trading countries include Austria, Poland, Slovakia, France, Italy, Romania, and UK are the main trading partners.
+Germany is the principal trading partner of Hungary, while other trading countries, including Austria, Poland, Slovakia, France, Italy, Romania, and the UK, are the main trading partners.

 Bulgaria

-This former communist nation became a part of European Union in 2007 and is now committed to industrial development and growth.
-As of date, services sector contributes more than 63 percent towards GDP followed by 31 percent from industrial sector.
+This former communist nation became a member of the European Union in 2007 and is now committed to industrial development and growth.
+As of date, the services sector contributes more than 63 percent to GDP, followed by 31 percent from the industrial sector.

-Exports and Resources – The principal exports of this county include industrial machineries, equipments, extracted iron, steel, fuels, footwear and clothing.
-The nation has vast resources of coal, bauxite, zinc, lead, copper and timber.
-Among farm products, sugar beet, wheat, barley, fruits, vegetable, sunflower, tobacco, and wine are notable.
+Exports and Resources – The principal exports of this county include industrial machinery, equipment, extracted iron, steel, fuels, footwear, and clothing.
+The nation has vast resources of coal, bauxite, zinc, lead, copper, and timber.
+Among farm products, sugar beet, wheat, barley, fruits, vegetables, sunflower, tobacco, and wine are notable.
 Livestock rearing is another crucial primary activity in this nation.
-According to latest estimates Bulgaria achieved exports worth US $27.6 billion.
+According to the latest estimates, Bulgaria achieved exports worth US $27.6 billion.

-Germany, Romania, Belgium, France, Italy, Greece, and Turkey are the prominent countries of export from this country.
+Germany, Romania, Belgium, France, Italy, Greece, and Turkey are the prominent exporters from this country.

 Romania

-Romania together with Bulgaria became a part of EU in 2007.
-This predominantly industrialized nation is dominated by services sector which contributes more than 59 percent of GDP while the contribution of industrial sector in nearly 33 percent.
+If you are looking to establish a buying office in Eastern Europe, Romania is a viable option.
+Romania, together with Bulgaria, became a part of the EU in 2007.
+This predominantly industrialized nation is dominated by the services sector, which contributes more than 59 percent of GDP, while the contribution of the industrial sector is nearly 33 per cent.

-Exports and Resources – This country is principally an exporter of industrial machineries and equipments followed by textiles, footwear, chemicals, metals, metallic goods, fuels, minerals, and agricultural products.
-These agricultural goods include sugar beet, potato, wheat, barley, corn, grapes, timber and sunflower seed.
-Sheep and egg are other noticeable items of produce.
-Automobile assembly, food processing, petroleum refining, electric machineries, chemicals, and construction materials are leading industries of this nation.
+Exports and Resources – This country is principally an exporter of industrial machinery and equipment, followed by textiles, footwear, chemicals, metals, metallic goods, fuels, minerals, and agricultural products.
+These agricultural goods include sugar beet, potato, wheat, barley, corn, grapes, timber, and sunflower seed.
+Sheep and eggs are other noticeable items of produce.
+Automobile assembly, food processing, petroleum refining, electric machinery, chemicals, and construction materials are the leading industries of this nation.

-Romania exported goods and services worth US $67.7 billion as per latest estimates.
+Romania exported goods and services worth US $67.7 billion, as per the latest estimates.
 Germany, Hungary, France, Italy, and Turkey are the main buyers of Romanian exports.

 Ex-Yugoslavia